armanali0786/social-media-app/README.md

 #  Social Media Clone App 👇 (Reactjs, Nodejs, MongoDB)
 #  Live Web Link :- 👉 https://social-media-scratch.netlify.app

-## 📌 ( Click Login Button Once ) then You will redirect on Main Page
+## 📌 ( Enter Default Gmail and Password from (Plcaeholder) Click Login Button Once ) then You will redirect on Main Page

 A social media clone project Instagram incorporates essential features for users to share photos and connect with others.